Reachability and liveness in parametric timed automata: Liveness properties

-We will use \crefLemma{lemma:HRSV02:prop4.2} to deal with infinite paths but it is of no use for deadlocks: by decreasing lower-bounds or increasing upper-bounds, some deadlocks can actually be removed.
+We will use Lemma~\ref{lemma:HRSV02:prop4.2} to deal with infinite paths but it is of no use for deadlocks: by decreasing lower-bounds or increasing upper-bounds, some deadlocks can actually be removed. \begin{proof} Let $\bounded{\A}{\bounds}$ be a closed bounded L/U-PTA and $\somelocs$ be a subset of its locations.
+Since $\A$ is closed and bounded, for each parameter $\param$, $\bounds(\param)$ is a closed interval $[m^-(\param),m^+(\param)]$.